Joecstarr/joe-starr.com/content/slides/zombie_jones.md

 # Day 121

 With the successful completion of your work the vaccine is being administer world wide.
-The president congratulates you for your work and the world is optimistic.
+The President congratulates you for your work and the world is optimistic.

 ---

 # Day 300

-The virus is completely controlled and you win every prize in every field imaginable.
+The virus is completely controlled and you win every prize in every field imaginable!

 ---